Using Schroedinger cat quantum state for detection of a given phase shift: Results and discussion

-Concerning the photon number resolving detectors, the superconducting transition edge sensors (TES) can probably be considered as the best candidate.
-They could resolve up to \(\sim 10\) photons, and their quantum efficiency could be as high as 98\% \cite{Fukuda_OE_19_870_2011, Gerrits_OE_20_23798_2012, Stasi_L_PRA_19_6_2023}.
+Regarding the photon number resolving detectors, the superconducting transition edge sensors (TES) can be considered as the best candidate.
+They can resolve up to \(\sim 10\) photons, and their quantum efficiency can be as high as 98\% \cite{Fukuda_OE_19_870_2011, Gerrits_OE_20_23798_2012, Stasi_L_PRA_19_6_2023}.

-Therefore, it is possible to assume, that the practical implementation of the scheme discussed in this work can be considered as a feasible one.
+Therefore, it is possible to assume that the practical implementation of the scheme discussed in this work can be considered feasible.